 1. When I was a child the high school in my aunt’s town would hold a First Night event on New Year’s Eve, filling the school with activities and performers.
 My aunt would bring my brothers and I over to check out a few acts before decamping to her apartment in the building across the street where we would enjoy junk food and struggle to stay up until midnight.
-I didn’t always make it, but on some of he years that I did the town set off fireworks as the year changed that we could see from the apartment building’s parking deck, the blasts sometimes setting off car alarms in the area, much to my amusement.
+I didn’t always make it, but on some of the years that I did the town set off fireworks as the year changed that we could see from the apartment building’s parking deck, the blasts sometimes setting off car alarms in the area, much to my amusement.

 2. Most of my New Year’s Eves from the time I could drive have taken the same course: a simple get together with whoever of my friends is in town and available.
 These gatherings are much like our normal hangouts – video games, takeout, maybe a movie.
 But around midnight we find a feed of the ball dropping in Times Square and maybe pop open a bottle of sparkling cider or (rarely, we’re not big drinkers) having a little champagne or prosecco if someone has brought it, although it is usually far too dry and bitter for my taste.
 Low key hangouts like these with my friends are probably the thing I’ve missed the most during the pandemic.

 3. I’m not sure what year it was, it was either while I was in college or just after, my friend B invited our group to a New Year’s party at his parents’ house that he and his brother were having.
 I was a little apprehensive because I knew there would be a bunch of people there that I didn’t know, but enough of my friends were going that I decided it would be fine.
 It was interesting to see someone else’s traditions.
-Despite the fact that B and his brother not being Hispanic, they insisted we had to find a Spanish language broadcast of the ball drop for midnight.
+Despite the fact that B and his brother are not Hispanic, they insisted we had to find a Spanish language broadcast of the ball drop for midnight.
 (I forget the reasoning behind this.)
 Just past midnight we huddled together outside in the cold to smash a pinata that B’s brother and a friend had built that day.
 We didn’t have any place to hang it, so someone tall awkwardly held it while trying not to get hit in the process.
 There were a few little other party games and some good food.
 All in all, a good, memorable New Year’s Eve!

 4. Last year, 2019, my younger brother and his girlfriend hosted a New Year’s Eve party at her parents’ house.
 I had already been to a game night they held earlier that year, so I already knew the other guests a little and I knew it would be a good time.
 I don’t often drink, but decided I was in the mood for it (only to be reminded after I sobered up and drove home, that while I love prosecco it does not love me).
 There was a lot of delicious garbage food to eat and we played Jackbox games and laughed until we cried.
 Also, the family’s dog was there and ready for attention and pets that I was only too willing and excited to provide.
 At midnight we found a ball drop on the tv and the party did continue, but I left shortly afterwards because I had sobered up, but was starting to get sleepy.
 I went home that night very content, having enjoyed myself thoroughly.